dreamorosi/serverless-webhook-hashnode/README.md

 - An [AWS account](https://repost.aws/knowledge-center/create-and-activate-aws-account)
 - Node.js v18.x or later
 - AWS CLI (*optional*)
-- An Hashnode blog
+- A Hashnode blog

 ### Create an Hashnode Webhook Secret

-Next, you need to obtain the Hashnode webhook secret.
-To do this, you need to create a new webhook in your Hashnode blog.
+First, you need to obtain the Hashnode webhook secret.
 To do this, go to your blog's settings page and click on the "Webhooks" tab.
 Then, click on the "Add New Webhook" button.

 ![Hashnode Webhook](./assets/webhook.png)

-For now you can leave the "Webhook URL" field empty.
-You will get the URL later when you deploy the Hashbridge application.
+For now, you can leave the "Webhook URL" field empty.
+You will get the URL later when you deploy the HashBridge application.
 Copy the value displayed in the "Secret" field.
 This value will be used to verify that the webhook request is coming from Hashnode.
-Make sure to copy the secret value, as you will need it later, and leave the settings page open.
+Make sure to leave this page open for now.

 ### Store the Hashnode Webhook Secret